fjod/Reinforced-wiki/Testing/Test-Data.md

 ```
 It will generate `File.cs` within `Full\Path\To\Code\` folder.

-Here is example of test data class for some random business logic:
+Here is example of test data class for random business logic:

 ```csharp
 using System;